BhavyaT-135/Playing-With-CSS-Trial/README.md

 ### Link to Resume: https://drive.google.com/file/d/15ltvORfDeAToKHIQIbHnO3u2g7BKmAKA/view?usp=sharing
 <br></br>

 This repository contains sample CSS animations, different ways of enriching your projects with cool graphics, etc. Just my way of taking a break from intense programming!
 Exploring the fun side of CSS!
-Plus, the animations keep getting sicker!
+Plus, the CSS animations keep getting sicker!

 **CSS** - Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language such as HTML or XML.
 CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.